jandecaluwe/urubu-quickstart/start.md

 ---
 title: Start
 layout: page
 pager: true
 ---

 Urubu Quickstart is a companion site of [urubu], a tool to develop static websites.
 You can use it set up a new Urubu project quickly.
 {.lead}

 Usage
 =====

 Urubu Quickstart is both a starting point and a tutorial.
 Just follow the steps in the next sections and pages.

 Install Urubu
 =============

-Urubu requires Python 2.7.
+Urubu works with modern versions of Python 2 and Python 3 using the same codebase.
+More specifically, it requires Python 2.7 or Python 3.4.
 You can install it using pip:

 ```
 pip install urubu